filewatcher/filewatcher/README.md

 ```

 Start, pause, resume, stop, and finalize a running watch.
 This is particularly
-useful when the update block takes a while to process each file (eg. sending
+useful when the update block takes a while to process each file (e.g. sending
 over the network)

 ```ruby